-Local labour market challenges and opportunities in the region
+Local labour market challenges in the region

-- Attracting and securing workers in growth and demand sectors with accessible entry-level work. - Limited local employment opportunities in the remote areas and challenges with the frequency and timing of public transport services across pockets of the Employment Region. - High demand for casual employment, with limited uptake of vacancies from participants.
-This challenge is amplified by transport related barriers that would enable participants to access employment hubs outside of the Sydney area of the Employment Region. - A relatively high incidence of unemployment in Indigenous communities in the Central Coast. - An ongoing difficulty of community service organisations to meet increasing demand for workers. - Significant youth unemployment, especially in the Central Coast LGA. - Limited business take-up of traineeships and apprenticeships across the region to develop clear employment pathways and career development opportunities.
+- Attracting and securing workers in growth and demand sectors with accessible entry-level work. - Limited local employment opportunities in the remote areas and challenges with the frequency and timing of public transport services across pockets of the Sydney North and West Employment Region. - High demand for casual employment, with limited uptake of vacancies from participants.
+This challenge is amplified by transport related barriers that would enable participants to access employment hubs outside of the Sydney area of the Sydney North and West Employment Region. - A relatively high incidence of unemployment in Indigenous communities in the Central Coast Local Government Area (LGA). - An ongoing difficulty of community service organisations to meet increasing demand for workers. - Significant youth unemployment, especially in the Central Coast LGA. - Limited employers taking up traineeships and apprenticeships across the region to develop clear employment pathways and career development opportunities.